Treatment options for degenerative scoliosis

 It is important to consult a doctor prior to starting any scoliosis treatment plan in order to ensure that certain prescribed treatments do not interact with or counteract each other, as well as suggest therapies that he or she believes will provide the most relief to a patient.
 Treatment regimens are formulated based on the severity of the patient’s condition, the overall level of health and other factors.

-Scoliosis treatment can take many forms depending on the specific type of scoliosis a patient has.
-For example, an adolescent with scoliosis may benefit from bracing to help prevent curvature progression, while an adult with degenerative (adult onset) scoliosis may not benefit from bracing at all.
+Scoliosis treatment can take on many forms depending on the specific type of scoliosis a patient has.
+For example, an adolescent with scoliosis may benefit from bracing to help prevent curvature progression, while an adult with degenerative scoliosis may not benefit from bracing at all.
 Read the following article to learn about the conservative, alternative and surgical treatment options available for this condition.

-When it comes to treating adult onset scoliosis with other conservative (non-surgical) means, most physicians recommend one or more of the following treatments:
+When it comes to treating degenerative scoliosis with conservative means, a doctor may recommend the following treatments:

 - Physical therapy

 - Epidural steroid injections

 - Weight management